Biophysical Remote Sensing Scientist

 - Ph.D., Geography, University of California, Santa Barbara, and San Diego State University, 2010.

 Current RoleSpecialist in terrestrial biophysical remote sensing, with responsibility for environmental research, assessments, and monitoring related to natural and anthropogenic perturbations.

-- Principal investigator: Identifying patterns and association among meteorological and biological measurements and hyperspectral data for investigating near-surface atmosphere-biosphere interactions; Avian-Solar DL Project - Developing an AI-enabled camera system for automatically monitoring bird behavior around solar energy facilities to understand impacts on bird population.
+- Principal investigator: EcoSpec Project - Identifying patterns and association among meteorological and biological measurements and hyperspectral data for investigating near-surface atmosphere-biosphere interactions; Avian-Solar DL Project - Developing an AI-enabled camera system for automatically monitoring bird behavior around solar energy facilities to understand impacts on bird population.

-- Co-principal investigator: Developing an integrated sensor network for science; modeling the effects of wind energy development on greater sage-grouse populations using individual-based modeling approach.
+- Co-principal investigator: Waggle - Developing an integrated sensor network for science; Sage-grouse IBM project modeling the effects of wind energy development on greater sage-grouse populations using individual-based modeling approach.